JalanshMunshi/jalansh-munshi-v2/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Full Stack Software Development
-- Frontend Software Development
+- Blockchain Development
-- Backend Software Development
+- Web3.0

 # Education to show in About widget
 education: